tuokaikyle/portfolio/README.md

 - Projects page: display cards of projects
 - Contact page: allow viewers to leave a message to you.
 The messages will be sent to your google spread sheet.

-Steps to run:

-- `npm install`
+## Data preparation

+- Modify `src/content/frontPage.md`.
+This is for the content shown on front page.
+- Modify `src/content/data.js` without changing the file structure.
+- Navigate to `public/images` and add your own images.
+Make sure the image names are same as the ones defined in 'data.js'.
-- Name your pdf version of resume 'cv.pdf' and put it into `public/`.
+- Create your resume as 'cv.pdf' and put it into `public/`.
+This is for viewers to download the resume.

-- Navigate to `public/images` and `src/content`.
-Put your data here.
+## Steps to run:

+1. `npm install`
-- Create a .env file at the root
+2. Create a .env file at the root
-- A _tricky_ part: in order to let users send messages to your google spread sheet, you will need to
+3. A _tricky_ part: in order to let users send messages to your google spread sheet, you will need to

-  1: create a google spread sheet
+- create a google spread sheet
-  2: enable google sheet api, and
+- enable google sheet api
-  3: connect this sheet with your website project - basically it means to follow the steps in [this link](https://dev.to/calvinpak/how-to-read-write-google-sheets-with-react-193l).
+- connect this sheet with your website project - basically it means to follow the steps in [this link](https://dev.to/calvinpak/how-to-read-write-google-sheets-with-react-193l).
 It seems a bit tricky, but believe me it is not!

-### To be done
+## To be done

 - Add Google Analytics